Skip to main content

 Who should use Microsoft Copilot?

-Microsoft Copilot is best for Windows users wanting free AI assistance and Students needing research help with citations.
-It's particularly useful for ai chat professionals who need natural language conversations.
+Microsoft Copilot is best for Windows 11 users who want instant AI assistance from the taskbar without installing a third-party app or paying a subscription and Students and researchers who need GPT-4-quality answers with clickable web citations for academic or fact-checking work.
+It's particularly useful for ai agent builders professionals who need natural language conversations.

 What are the best Microsoft Copilot alternatives?